A - Z Recycling and Waste Guide

 PLEASE NOTE: Large items like junk cars or large farm equipment cannot be added to the normal scrap metal piles, please see “Automobiles,” or give us a call for more options.

-Mixed Paper - banned from the landfill
+Mixed Paper (banned from landfill)

 White and colored office paper, envelopes, unwanted mail, and cards (paper portions only, no plastic sleeves, no sample CDs, etc.) can be recycled as mixed paper with your regular recycling program.
 If you want to reduce your junk mail, see “Junk Mail.”

-Motor Oil - banned from the landfill
+Motor Oil (banned from landfill)

 Residents may take their used-but-clean motor oil (no other automotive fluids) to the locations listed below.
 (If the oil is contaminated with antifreeze or water or anything, take it to a household hazardous waste collection.)
 Please follow the requirements listed here, and call first to be sure they have room: